ck2136/reproducible_research/readme.md

 git status
 ```

-we can see that at the master branch the temp.txt file has been deleted.you can type `ls` to list files in the directory and see that it doesn't exist in the directory either.
+we can see that at the master branch the temp.txt file has been deleted. you can type `ls` to list files in the directory and see that it doesn't exist in the directory either.
 Now we need to commit the deletion.

 ```
 git commit -m "deleted temp file" git status git log
 ```
 The log will show the history of what has happened so far.
-If one wantedto one could return to either of the commit stages by performing the `git revert <commitid>`.
+If one wanted to one could return to either of the commit stages by performing the `git revert <commitid>`.

 If you've mistakenly removed a file through another means, you could still run the `git rm temp.txt` because the file is still in git's staging area (i.e. database) and make sure to commit the change.